Jones College (Florida)

-Jones College was a private college in Jacksonville, Florida.
+Jones College was a private college in Jacksonville, Florida, United States.
 Founded in 1918, the college was non-profit and had an undergraduate body of roughly 350 students.
 It offered courses in business, education, management, medical assistant training, computer science and general studies.
 The school was not regionally accredited, although it was nationally accredited by the Accrediting Council for Independent Colleges and Schools (ACICS).

 On December 12, 2016, John King Jr., the United States Secretary of Education, finalized the process of revoking the U.S. Department of Education's recognition of ACICS as an accreditor.
 Subsequently, Jones College announced it would close on December 31, 2017.
 Its last classes were held in August 2017.

 Campuses

 The college's main campus was located in the Arlington neighborhood of Jacksonville at the foot of the Mathews Bridge.
 The school also offered distance learning, and had a student to faculty ratio of 12:1 in on-campus classrooms.